Pion $\beta$ decay and $\tau\to\pi\pi\nu_\tau$ beyond leading logarithms

-We use EFT methods to efficiently compute $\beta$ decay rates in the SM beyond the LL approximation.
+\emph{Renormalization group and matrix elements}---We use EFT methods to efficiently compute $\beta$ decay rates in the SM beyond the LL approximation.
 Integrating out the weak gauge bosons, the Higgs boson, and the top quark, we write the pertinent part of the LEFT Lagrangian with $n_f$ active quark flavors in the convention

 i.e., the Fermi constant $G_F$ is defined in muon decay~\cite{MuLan:2012sih}, and a Wilson coefficient $C_\beta^{(f)} (\mu,a)=1+\Order(\alpha)$ describes the semi-leptonic operator in the $n_f$-flavor theory.
 It depends on the LEFT scale $\mu$ in the $\overline{\text{MS}}$ scheme as well as the scheme chosen for the evanescent operator, defined by $E(a)$\footnote{We use here the evanescent scheme parameter $a$ as defined in Ref.~\cite{Gorbahn:2025ssv}, which is related to the conventions of Ref.~\cite{Cirigliano:2023fnz} by $a = 2 a^\text{\cite{Cirigliano:2023fnz}} + 3$.} \beq \gamma^\alpha\gamma^\rho\gamma^\beta P_L\otimes \gamma_\alpha \gamma_\rho\gamma_\beta P_L=4\big(4 -a \epsilon \big) \gamma^\rho P_L\otimes \gamma_\rho P_L + E(a), \eeq where $d=4-2\eps$ is the dimensional regulator, and naive dimensional regularization for $\gamma_5$ is used.
 In these conventions one finds for the Wilson coefficient in the five-flavor theory at $\mu \simeq M_{W, Z}$~\cite{Sirlin:1981ie,Brod:2008ss,Dekens:2019ept,Hill:2019xqk,Cirigliano:2023fnz,Gorbahn:2025ssv}